 The camino begins with wild cacti and citrus groves in the Algarve, one of the world’s most famous orange-producing regions.
 For large parts of the Alentejo, wild wheat stalks and overgrown grasses predominate, although holm oak, cork and olive trees are also ever-present.
 Finally, the Beiras offer a greener but no less adventurous landscape featuring pine forests and boulder-strewn mountains.

 In spring, there is one feature that binds these diverse landscapes together: wildflowers.
 Wildflowers are a highlight of the Nascente every single day, blanketing the countryside with floral carpets of red, pink, purple, white and yellow.
-Such is the lack of pilgrim traffic on the Nascente that flowers occasionally obscure the trail, but they never cease being a delight – as long as don’t have allergies.
+Such is the lack of pilgrim traffic on the Nascente that flowers occasionally obscure the trail, but they never cease being a delight – as long as you don’t have allergies.

 In hindsight, last autumn’s fig heist on the Caminho Português was just a precursor to an even more delicious wild fruit experience on the Nascente: the spring cherries of the Cova da Beira region that turned at least one former cherry sceptic into a devoted fan.